Chris Rattue: 'Rugby is dying' - League will still win this war

 Rugby might be the default winner in Auckland for now, the code frontrunner due to a truce of incompetence.

-The credibility of the Super Rugby competition will be hit more heavily than usual next year by the over-arching crusade which is the All Blacks' bid to retain the World Cup.
+The credibility of the Super Rugby competition will be hit more heavily than usual next year by the over-arching crusade which is the All Blacks' bid to win a third straight World Cup.

-Super Rugby has been turned into an All Black development system which dilutes fervour, and fervour isn't exactly a strong point in New Zealand rugby at the best of times.
+Super Rugby has been turned into an All Blacks development system which dilutes fervour, and fervour isn't exactly a strong point in New Zealand rugby at the best of times.

 In other words, we are still crying out for a genuine professional footy experience in Auckland involving a successful team, and only the Warriors can provide that.

-Rugby is booming at test level, but is in a weird crisis in other places.
-And the patriotism - which can border on facism - associated with the All Blacks will become passé in the borderless digital age.
+Rugby is booming at test level but is in a weird crisis in other places.
+And the patriotism — which can border on fascism — associated with the All Blacks will become passé in the borderless digital age.